ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-instant-bloomberg-data.md

 ![Instant Bloomberg import and archive process](media/InstantBloombergDataArchiving.png)

+1. Your organization works with Bloomberg to set up a Bloomberg SFTP site.
+You will also work with Bloomberg to configure Instant Bloomberg to copy chat messages to your Bloomberg SFTP site.

+2. Once a day, chat messages from Instant Bloomberg are copied to the Bloomberg SFTP site.

+3. The Instant Bloomberg connector that you create in the Security & Compliance Center connects to the Bloomberg SFTP site (on a daily basis) and transfers the chat messages to a secure Azure Storage area in the Microsoft Cloud.
+The connector also converts the content of a chat massage to an email message format.

+4. The connector imports the chat message items to the mailbox of a specific user or to an alternative mailbox.
+The connector does by using using value of the *CorporateEmailAddress* property.
+Every chat message contains this property, which is populated with the email address of every participant of the chat message.
+Whether an item is imported into a specific user mailbox or to the alternative mailbox is based on the following criteria:

+    a. **Items that have a value in the CorporateEmailAddress property that corresponds to an Office 365 user account** – If the connector can associate an email address in the *CorporateEmailAddress* property to a specific user account in Office 365, the item is copied to the user's Office 365 mailbox.

+    b. **Items that have a value in the CorporateEmailAddress property that doesn't correspond to an Office 365 user account** – If the connector can't associate an email address in the *CorporateEmailAddress* property to a specific user account in Office 365, the item is copied to an alternative, "catch-all" mailbox in Office 365.

 ## Before you begin

 Many of the implementation steps required to archive Instant Bloomberg data are external to Office 365 and must be completed before you can create the connector in the Security & Compliance Center.